viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows Hello for Business replaces the username and password by combining a security key or certificate with a PIN or biometric data and then mapping the credentials to a user account during setup.
 There are multiple ways to deploy Windows Hello for Business depending on an organization's needs.
 Organizations that rely on certificates typically use on-premises public key infrastructure (PKI) to support authentication through Certificate Trust.
 Organizations using key trust deployment require root-of-trust provided by certificates on domain controllers.

-Organizations with hybrid scenarios can eliminate the need for on-premises domain controllers and simplify passwordless adoption by using Windows Hello for Business cloud Kerberos trust.
-This solution uses security keys and replaces on-premises domain controllers with a cloud-based root-of-trust.
-As a result, organizations can take advantage of Windows Hello for Business and deploy security keys with minimal extra setup or infrastructure.
+Hybrid cloud Kerberos trust is the simplest deployment model for the organizations with hybrid scenarios, as it reduces any additional deployment requirements.
+It uses the same infrastructure required for FIDO2 security sign-in.
+This is for enterprises who do not want to issue end-user certificates and have deployed 2016 domain controllers in each site to support authentication.
+It is simpler to deploy than key trust and does not require Active Directory Certificate Services.
+As a result, organization can take advantage of Windows Hello for Business and deploy passwordless credentials with minimal additional setup or infrastructure.

+This is the recommended deployment model when compared to the key trust.
+It is also preferred deployment model if you do not need to support certificate authentication scenarios.

 [!INCLUDE [learn-more](includes/learn-more.md)]